Nishaanth419/SRE_Bot_Bosch/README.md

 ### 3. Keyword Extraction & Classification — `keywords.py`
 * **`extract_keywords(text)`**
   * **Why:** Improves matching quality for noisy AKS logs.
-  * **How:** Keeps cluster-specific terms and filters common infrastructure noise before generating the embedding.
+  * **How:** Matches cluster-specific terms via a pre-compiled word-boundary regex (no false positives), then tokenises and filters noise tokens (timestamps, hex hashes, IPs, version strings, VMSS IDs, stop words).
+Results are `lru_cache`-d for performance.
 * **`is_incident_message(text)`**
   * **Why:** Decides whether to run the runbook path or the general chat path.
-  * **How:** Scores the message against incident patterns, log patterns, and cluster vocabulary.
+  * **How:** Scores the message against incident patterns, log patterns, and cluster vocabulary using pre-compiled regexes.
+Question words apply a penalty to prevent misrouting questions like "how does argo work?" as incidents.
 * **`is_history_request(text)`**
   * **Why:** Detects when the user asks about previous incidents.
-  * **How:** Matches question phrasing against history-intent patterns.
+  * **How:** Matches question phrasing against history-intent patterns using pre-compiled regexes.
+* **`greeting_response(text)`**
+  * **Why:** Avoids spending an AI call on simple greetings ("hi", "thanks", "help").
+  * **How:** Matches against a compiled greeting regex and returns a canned response.
+Returns `None` for anything else so the normal flow continues.

 ### 4. AI Processing — `ai_handlers.py`
 * **`ask_ai_incident(user_log)`**
   * **Why:** Generates the initial, highly-formatted Runbook.
   * **How:** Uses a strict prompt to produce a runbook-style answer with root cause, resolution steps, and verification commands.
-If a similar incident is found, it also injects that historical context before sending to **Claude Opus 4.6**.
+RAG memory fields are truncated to 800 chars each before injection to control token usage.
+Calls `ai_client.chat.completions.create()` via Azure OpenAI with `max_tokens=4096`.
 * **`ask_ai_followup(user_question, log_context, chat_history_list)`**
   * **Why:** Handles conversational Q&A inside an incident thread.
-  * **How:** Injects the original log and past conversation into the prompt context.
+  * **How:** Trims chat history to the last 6 turns (`trim_chat_history`), truncates the original log to 2000 chars in the system message, and uses `max_tokens=2048` — follow-ups are shorter than initial diagnoses.
 * **`ask_ai_general(user_message, ...)`**
   * **Why:** Handles normal support questions that are not incidents.
-  * **How:** Uses a lighter conversational system prompt and injects live GitHub release data when the question is about a known team tool.
+  * **How:** Uses a lighter conversational system prompt, trims chat history to the last 6 turns, and injects live GitHub release data when the question is about a known team tool.
 * **`ask_ai_history_summary(query_text, matches)`**
   * **Why:** Summarises patterns across multiple matched past incidents.
-  * **How:** Builds a structured context block from matched records and asks Claude to identify themes and recommend next steps.
+  * **How:** Builds a structured context block from matched records and asks the model to identify themes and recommend next steps.

 ### 5. Live Tech Stack Grounding — `github_grounding.py`
 * **`_build_release_context(user_message)`**
-  * **Why:** Overcomes Claude's training-data cutoff for version/release questions.
+  * **Why:** Overcomes the model's training-data cutoff for version/release questions.
-  * **How:** Detects version-related keywords and a known tool name, fetches the real latest release from the GitHub API, and injects the result into Claude's system prompt as authoritative data.
+  * **How:** Detects version-related keywords and a known tool name, fetches the real latest release from the GitHub API, and injects the result into the system prompt as authoritative data.
 * **`fetch_github_latest_release(repo_slug)`**
   * **Why:** Gets live release data directly from GitHub.
   * **How:** Calls the public `releases/latest` API with a 1-hour in-process TTL cache to respect rate limits.